• Vivamus lobortis

 1920s the building was known as the Killeen Guest House.
 (DH)

 Late 1930s additions were made in accordance with plans prepared by Harry R. Johnson.
-This included the Moderne style addition at the front and the four storey building at the rear.(DH)
+This included a Moderne style addition at the front and the four storey building at the rear, retaining one of the original stables and demolishing the others.(DH)

 One of the original stables survives to 2017.

-2017 'The Block' convert the building back to separate terraces/ remove the red brick buildings (extensions) to the rear and replace with garages and associated 'mews style' additions.
-The front facade alterations retain the balconies and remove Moderne style addition
+2017 Channel Nine programme 'The Block' converted the building back to separate terraces, removed the red brick buildings (extensions) to the rear and replaced with garages and associated 'mews style' additions.
+The front facade alterations retain the 1909 balconies and remove Moderne style addition.

 • Sources: